YangLab-SDU/trRosettaRNA2/README.md

   python -m trRNA2.predict -i example/msa/seq.a3m -o example/output -pyrosetta -fas example/seq.fasta
   ```

   In this mode, predicted geometric restraints are converted into energy terms.
-These terms, combined with the Rosetta energy function, guide the 3D structure refinement process via energy minimization.
+These terms, combined with the Rosetta energy function, guide the 3D structure refinement process via **energy minimization**.
 The predicted 3D structure will be saved as a PDB file `model_1_pyrosetta.pdb` under the `example/output` directory.

-  **Note:** The **FASTA** file storing the RNA sequence must be provided for the PyRosetta version.
+  **Note:** The **FASTA** file storing the query sequence must be provided for the PyRosetta version.

-- **Using your custom SS:**
+- **use your custom SS:**

   ```bash
   python -m trRNA2.predict -i example/msa/seq.a3m -o example/output -ss example/seq.dbn -ss_fmt dot_bracket